quantcast/android-measurement/README.md

     <uses-permission android:name="android.permission.READ_PHONE_STATE" />
     ```

-    Optionally, adding WAKE_LOCK permissions will insure that analytic data will have time to be sent to the server no matter the device.
-The SDK will only takes a lock if needed and will immediately release the lock if not in use in order to insure no unnecessary battery drain.
+    Optionally, adding WAKE_LOCK permissions will ensure that analytic data will have time to be sent to the server no matter the device.
+The SDK will only takes a lock if needed and will immediately release the lock if not in use in order to ensure no unnecessary battery drain.
     ``` xml
     <uses-permission android:name="android.permission.WAKE_LOCK" />
     ```